abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 ===

 Now, let's see the categorical perspective of what are we taling about.
 We already know that a type corresponds to an *object* in the category of types, and a categorical object has to have at three kinds of morphisms in order for the object to play a role in the category, which correspond to the three types of functions in programming.

-Firstly, a categorical object has to have a morphism that defines it.
-This one is more special, as it is not an ordinary morphism in the object's category, but we will discuss what exactly it is later (it is connected to the idea of a universal property.)

-Secondly, a categorical object has to have at least one morphism coming *to* it, from some other object in the category.
-In other words, it has to be the *target* of at least one arrow.

-And thirdly, it has to have morphisms from it to some other objects.
-Has to be the *source* of at least one arrow.

 In thinking of a category as a type theory, the objects of a category are regarded as types (or sorts) and the arrows as mappings between the corresponding